A list of 10 must-have spices to help you get creative with vegetarian or vegan dishes in your kitchen!

 - Italian Seasoning – a good blend of oregano, marjoram, thyme, basil, rosemary and sage if you don’t want to get all those spices individually.
 Great for use for pasta and related dishes.

 Even if you don’t have all these spices, challenge yourself to try at least one new one!
 Consider buying small amounts of new spices to experiment with until you learn what your favorites are.
-Or try a spice of the month club to push your kitchen creativity even further.

 Did I miss any of your favorites?
 Let me know in the comments!